Grevillea alpina: Distribution

 Naturally occurring hybrids have been recorded with G. lavandulacea.G. dryophylla and G. obtecta.
 In New Zealand, hybrids with Grevillea rosmarinifolia have become naturalised.

 Ecology

 Honeyeaters are believed to be the major pollinators.
 Honey bees have been observed feeding on the nectar, but are able to do so without touching the pollen presenter.

+Conservation status

+Grevillea alpina is listed as "Least Concern" on the IUCN Red List of Threatened Species.
+It has a wide distribution, its population is assumed to be stable and there are no major threats to this species.

 Cultivation

 The species was first introduced to cultivation in England in 1856 and by 1858 was in cultivation at the Royal Botanic Gardens, Melbourne.
 Though widely grown, it has a reputation for being short lived.
 This problem, which is accentuated in humid climates with summer rainfall, has been addressed by grafting on various rootstocks.
 G. alpina grows best in dry environments and does not tolerate excess moisture well.
 Regular pruning from a young age will encourage denser growth and reduce woodiness.

 Plants are readily propagated from pre-treated seed, though seed sourced from gardens often leads to hybrid progeny.
 The species hybridises readily with Grevillea rosmarinifolia, Grevillea juniperina and Grevillea lavandulacea.
 The use of cuttings is the preferred method of propagation for assuring that particular forms and cultivars are true to type.

 In 2003, it was reported that the fungal disease Phytophthora palmivora had been detected in plant nurseries in Sicily, leading to root rot and death of potted Grevillea cultivars.
 Of these plants of Grevillea alpina were the most severely affected.